digitalservicebund/ris-backend-service/README.md

 ### Local Migration

 The caselaw application requires the initialization of lookup tables by the migration application.
-Follow the steps in [run_migration_locally.sh](run_migration_locally.sh)
+Follow the steps in [run_migration_locally.md](run_migration_locally.md)

 ## Development